 Exhibiting at Photospace Gallery

 Photospace Gallery has been dedicated to presenting photography as an art form and means of communication since it opened in December 1998.
-The gallery has hosted literally hundreds of exhibitions by emerging and established artists from New Zealand and overseas.
+The gallery has hosted literally hundreds of exhibitions by emerging and established artists from New Zealand and some from overseas.

-Photospace Gallery represents a number of artists and exhibits their work regularly, but the gallery is always open to providing new and emerging photographers the opportunity to exhibit their photography, and there are a certain number of gallery slots available annually for new exhibitors.
+Photospace Gallery represents a number of artists and exhibits their work regularly, but the gallery is open to offering new and emerging photographers the opportunity to exhibit their photography, and there are a few exhibition slots available annually for new exhibitors.

 Exhibition proposals should include: